-“That sounds amazing – but can you actually deliver?”
+“That sounds amazing – but can you prove that you can actually deliver?”

-More social proof you can offer = Higher the conversion rate!
+More social proof you display = Higher conversions.

-Basic written testimonials provide proof that you deliver on your promise, so collect them at every opportunity.
-A basic testimonial is more powerful with a photo of the client or customer.
+Written testimonials from your customers provide proof that you deliver on your promise.
+A written testimonial is more powerful when accompanied with a photo of your customer.

 Video is a powerful marketing tool and video testimonials are more believable than written testimonials.
 People watching can see body language and how the person giving the testimonial expresses themself.
 Videos are engaging and keep people on your site longer.

 Everybody loves a great story, so having a longer written or video testimonial that tells the story of your customer can be particularly powerful, especially when you are selling a high ticket item.
 The goal is to go deep into the story of your customer’s journey and highlight the results that your business has helped achieve for your customer.
 It can be as detailed or as brief as you like.
 Show your customer’s pain points before you were involved, then describe the process that you went through to solve the problem, then show the outcome and the results they experienced.

 Consider using review tools like TRUST-PILOT, YOTPO, USE-PROOF, etc. these tools present genuine customer reviews, both good and bad.
 They can’t be rigged to only display positive reviews, so by displaying the occasional piece of negative feedback, you inadvertently increase sales because the reviews are genuine and more believable.